jepras/source-graph/worklog.md

 As a junior learning to program all i did was using boilerplate templates following tutorials, trying to add to them using stack overflow and few things i learned from courses.
 Now I'm going through full stack development 100x faster.
 I actually get to see the edge cases that are causing troubles in real life programming (and not in small learning development).
 I get to reason about what impact my database schema has, the consequences of doing things in one way versus another, adding observability to programs, etc. I could maybe do one of these projects a year, now i can do one a month - at least.

+6.
+If I don't understand my codebase, then the AI will make mistakes.

+7.
+I don't see how I would learn this much from learning to develop everything myself.
+When i learned programming 6 years ago i only created very simple to do app ish type things.
+Now I'm attempting to make full stack production ready stuff.
+Learning to iterate, not just write functions.

+In the future there might be programmers ones who understand computer science and those who don't?

+8.
+I don't know how to write any db queries without AI.
+Why is that important?

+9.
+Could /save & /force-save become 1 if using a recursive statement?
+That shows i'm actually learning to use the things from boot.dev

 # What interesting influence links could be
 1.